khalid-hussain/shaheen/chap20.md

 running here and there with the people instead of guarding the stack.

 Four of the horsemen who were on guard around the stack jumped off their horses.
-Taking the garb of the monk off and after throwing it into the stack, Badr Bin Mughira took a leap and got on a horse.
+Taking the garb of the monk off and after throwing it into the stack, Badr bin Mughira took a leap and got on a horse.
 Bashir, Rabia and Angela got on the other three horses.